Migrations

 | { _tag: "content"; value: RichTextMax10k };

-Such a DSL for ad-hoc migrations is not available yet, but it's possible with the power of Kysely (opens in a new tab) and SQLite, and we plan to make it soon.
+Such a DSL for ad-hoc migrations isn't available yet—but thanks to the flexibility of Kysely and SQLite, it's absolutely possible.
+We plan to build it soon.